 So we know that Fluoride can be a poison in your toothpaste, but is considered harmless in your tap water (regardless of how much water you actually drink).
 That being said, most of us still use toothpaste and mouthwash with Fluoride.
 It’s not that we think Fluoride is evil.
 We just don’t think it should be added to our tap water is all.
 That’s why we make filters to take it out.

 If you’re looking at the mass market, the options for removing Fluoride are few.
-Brita, Pur and others you may find at your local retailers do not remove Fluoride.
+Most typical carbon filters you may find at your local retailers do not remove Fluoride.

 The two most popular products for removing fluoride are the Clean Water Pitcher and a 3 Stage Under the Sink System.
 Both of these products have been tested and shown to virtually eliminate the Fluoride from the water.

 By choosing the ClearlyFiltered you are taking control of your tap water and ensuring that you are drinking nothing but pure water and healthy minerals (with no extra additives).
 Think of it like the organic version of water.